Heat Testing Reveals That Using an Auto

 a fabric-based steering wheel cover to help protect your hands.

-before getting into the car.
+before getting inside.

 your air conditioner to "regular or fresh air" before